The Conceptual Revolution

 Remarkable implications follow.
-The personal nature of the world defined by quantum theory brings extraordinary capabilities to each individual, and resolution of the paradoxes of relativity brings even wilder changes to the paradigm.
-A summary of the new perspective is provided in Overview, with linked content giving further explanation.
-The considerable implication for our collective world is that this paradigm forms the basis of a transformed culture, as described by the pioneering environmentalist Alexander King as essential for the survival of our race and our ecosphere.
-This is described in Racial Survival Intelligence.
+Taking the personal nature of the world defined by QBism as a given, quantum theory ascribes extraordinary capabilities to the individual.
+Resolution of the paradoxes of relativity brings even wilder changes to our view of life.
+A summary of the new scientific perspective is provided in Overview, with linked content giving further explanation.

 External links are underlined, internal links to other pages on this site are plain.